 Grow in God

 The choice is ours.
-Whether we are a Christ follower of many years or just yesterday decided to “know” Christ as Lord and Savior for the first time, this decision was the start of a new life!
+Whether we are followers of Christ for many years or just yesterday decided to “know” Christ as Lord and Savior for the first time, this decision was the start of a new life!
 So, where do we go from here?
-What makes the decision to follow Christ more than just a prayer?
-Our response to the Lord’s call.
+Our response to the Lord’s call is what makes our decision to follow Christ more than just a prayer.

-When Christ called his disciples, he called them to leave everything they knew and to follow him.
-In much the same way, Christ is still calling us to follow him with every part of our lives.
-The original 12 disciples gave up family, work, and friends.
-Their entire world literally changed for their relationship with Christ.
+Christ called his disciples to leave everything they knew to follow him.
+In much the same way, Christ still calls us to follow him with every part of our lives.
+The original twelve disciples gave up family, work, and their friends.
+Their entire worlds changed for their relationship with Christ.

-Our relationship with Jesus starts like a tree seedling that was recently planted.
-We must learn the areas where we can nurture our relationship like a gardener would nurture a new seedling.
-Sometimes it will be watering and feeding, other times pruning, but it will always require attention if the relationship is to continue to bud and produce fruit.
+Our relationship with Jesus starts like a newly planted tree seedling.
+We must learn how to nurture our relationship like a gardener would nurture a new seedling.
+Sometimes we’ll need to water and feed, and other times we’ll need to prune, but the new seedling always requires attention if the relationship is to continue to bud and produce fruit.
 To know Christ takes actions and, many times, hard work.

 “And he that taketh not his cross, and followeth after me, is not worthy of me.”

 We must choose today to fully follow Christ and live every day with him from this point forward.
-Like Trees our relationship with Christ needs a lot of help to grow!
+Like trees, our relationship with Christ needs lots of help to grow!
 This growth process is impossible to complete alone.
-Christ understood we, his followers, would need help if we were to succeed in this world without him, so he made provision for us before returning to his father.
+Christ understood his followers would need help to succeed in this world without him, so he made provisions for us before returning to his father.

-Christ provided us a helper that we can receive after accepting him as savior.
-This helper is the holy spirit, and he dwells within us to aid in our daily relationship with Christ.
+Christ provided us with a helper that we can receive after accepting him as Savior.
+This helper is the Holy Spirit, and He dwells within us to aid in our daily relationship with Christ.
 He is our conscience and our comfort.
 He is the source of supernatural power that we need to thrive in our growth.

-Christ has also given us a family of believers in the local church that we can rely on and grow with daily.
+Christ also gave us a family of believers in the local church that we can rely on and grow with daily.
 Just like trees in a forest provide shelter for seedlings, the church will provide shelter and knowledge for us.

-Christ also gave us some key areas where he wants us to grow in: worship, prayer, understanding and community.
-Each one of these produces unique fruit to strengthen our overall relationship with Christ and his church.
-If we neglect these areas, we will find it hard to follow Christ in a true relationship.
+Christ also gave us some key areas He wants us to grow in: worship, prayer, understanding, and community.
+Each one of these areas produces unique fruit to strengthen our overall relationship with Christ and His church.
+We will find it hard to follow Christ in a genuine relationship if we neglect these areas.
 Subsequently, our walk with Christ will lack purpose and impact with little or no growth.

 1. Growing in Worship

 Worship is the soul bowing itself in adoring contemplation before the object worshipped.
-To worship God is to bow before God in adoring contemplation of him.
-We should worship the Lord our God and him alone.
+To worship God is to bow before God in adoring contemplation of Him.
+We should worship the Lord our God and Him alone.
 God does not want us to worship other people.
-We may admire men or look up to our pastor and teachers, but we must worship God alone.
-No holy man, saint nor angel should be worshiped.
-Even Jesus said this.
+We may admire men or look up to our pastors and teachers, but we must worship God alone.
+Jesus told us we should not worship holy men, saints, or angels.

 “Then said Jesus unto him, Get thee hence, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.”

-In Matthew 4:10 the devil tries to tempt Jesus to worship him instead of God.
-Worship is what we owe to God, it is his due.
+In Matthew 4:10, the devil tempted Jesus to worship him instead of God.
+Worship is what we owe to God, and it is His due.
 We owe love to man and obedience to parents, but worship belongs to God.
 Notice in Acts 10:25, Peter would not allow Cornelius to worship him.
 Our worship should be solely centered toward God.
-This is how we grow in our worship to God.
+Keeping God centered in our lives is how we grow in our worship of God.

 “And when it came to pass that Peter entered, Cornelius met him, and fell down at his feet, and worshipped him.
 But Peter raised him up, saying, Stand up; I myself also am a man.”

-For the one whose heart is cleansed by the blood of Christ, to worship God is a privilege.
+For the one whose heart Jesus cleansed with His blood, worshiping God is a privilege.
 God does not need our worship to exist, all creation worships God continually, but we need to worship God so we can grow in appreciation for the one who cleansed us from our sin.
-True Biblical worship toward God is an extension of adoration from one whose heart is changed.
-This adoration comes naturally for the one whose heart is cleansed, and to worship God with a cleansed heart is pleasing to God himself.
-This pleases God because the one whose heart is toward God sends praise to him continually without effort.
+True Biblical worship toward God is an extension of adoration from one whose heart Jesus changed.
+This adoration comes naturally, and worshiping God with a cleansed heart is pleasing to God Himself because the one whose heart is toward God sends praise to Him continually and without effort.
 This kind of worship is a free-flowing stream of love produced by a pure heart all day long.
-It is important to grow in our worship.
+Growing in our worship is vital to our Christian walk.